 ];

 The primitive types are represented using the same W3C schema based types as in the XML and JSON formats.
-Since the types are defined in advance, there is not usually a need to specify the type explicitly unless the RDF syntax requires this (e.g. in turtle, it would not be specified).
+Since the types are defined in advance, there is not usually a need to specify the type explicitly unless the RDF syntax requires this (e.g., in turtle, it would not be specified).

 There are several special issues for the RDF based representation: